StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/add-an-observable.md

     * One or more values: To enter multiple values, place each value on a separate line and turn on the **One observable per line** toggle.
     * A file: Hashed automatically and available for download from the observable details.

+    You can't change an observable's value or file once it's created.

     **- [TLP](https://www.misp-project.org/taxonomies.html#_tlp) \***